-Using the AnnAGNPS model, it was determined that cells with a phosphorus yield of 0.059 lbs/acre/yr or greater as priority areas in the watershed (Figure 10).
-These priority areas account for approximately 8,618 acres or 21 percent of the watershed and are agriculturally based.
+Using the AnnAGNPS model, it was determined that cells with a phosphorus yield of 0.023lbs/acre/year or greater as priority areas in the watershed (Figure 10).
 These cells are the critical cells which should be examined by an implementation project to determine the necessity and types of BMP's to be implemented.
-Based on the AnnAGNPS model, if BMP's are implemented on these critical areas, it is estimated that the phosphorus load would be reduced by 50 percent, thereby meeting the TMDL goal.

 The TMDL in this report is a plan to improve water quality by implementing BMPs through a volunteer, incentive-based approach.
-This TMDL plan is put forth as a recommendation to what needs to be accomplished for Braddock Dam and its watershed to meet and protect its beneficial uses.
+This TMDL plan is put forth as a recommendation to what needs to be accomplished for Brush Lake and its watershed to meet and protect its beneficial uses.
 Water quality monitoring should continue to assess the effects of recommendations made in this TMDL.
 Monitoring may indicate that loading capacity recommendations be adjusted.